halosauL26/Gyro_Gun_controller/README.md

 * **Mode Switching:** Press and hold the joystick button (L3) for 1.2 seconds to toggle between FPS Mode and Racing Mode.
 The LEDs will flash to confirm.
 * **Re-center Mouse:** Hold the Zoom + Reload buttons together for 0.5 seconds to instantly snap the mouse cursor to the center of the screen.

+## Games to play
+1. Counter Strike
+2. World Of Shooting
+3. Call Of Duty
+4. Ashfault Racing

 ## License
 This project is open-source under the MIT License.
 Feel free to modify and build your own!